Taoiseach: Government to survive water charge battle

-Taoiseach Enda Kenny has insisted the pending political battle over water charges will not collapse his weak minority Government.
+Taoiseach Enda Kenny has insisted the pending political battle over water charges will not collapse his weak minority Government, writes Daniel McConnell.

 Mr Kenny said the future of water charges will be in the hands of the Dail and the cross-party committee.